Norman Lear: Political and cultural activities

+People for the American Way

 In 1981, Lear founded People for the American Way (PFAW), a progressive advocacy organization formed in reaction to the politics of the Christian right.
 PFAW ran several advertising campaigns opposing the interjection of religion in politics.
-PFAW succeeded in stopping Reagan's 1987 nomination of Robert Bork to the Supreme Court.
-Lear, a longtime critic of the Religious Right, is an advocate for the advancement of secularism.
+PFAW and other like-minded groups succeeded in their efforts to block Reagan's 1987 nomination of Robert Bork to the Supreme Court.
+Lear, a longtime critic of the Religious Right, was an advocate for the advancement of secularism.

 Prominent right-wing Christians including Pat Robertson, Jerry Falwell, and Jimmy Swaggart have accused Lear of being an atheist and holding an anti-Christian bias.
-In the January 21, 1987 issue of The Christian Century, Lear associate Martin E. Marty (a Lutheran professor of church history at the University of Chicago Divinity School between 1963 and 1998) rejected those allegations, stating the television producer honored religious moral values and complimenting Lear's understanding of Christianity.
+In the January 21, 1987, issue of The Christian Century, Lear associate Martin E. Marty (a Lutheran professor of church history at the University of Chicago Divinity School between 1963 and 1998) rejected those allegations, stating the television producer honored religious moral values and complimenting Lear's understanding of Christianity.
 Marty noted that while Lear and his family had never practiced Orthodox Judaism, the television producer was a follower of Judaism.

 In a 2009 interview with US News journalist Dan Gilgoff, Lear rejected claims by right-wing Christian nationalists that he was an atheist and prejudiced against Christianity.
-Lear holds religious beliefs and has integrated some evangelical Christian language into his Born Again American campaign.
-He does believe that religion should be kept separate from politics and policymaking.
+Lear held religious beliefs and integrated some evangelical Christian language into his Born Again American campaign.
+He believed that religion should be kept separate from politics and policymaking.
 In a 2014 interview with The Jewish Journal of Greater Los Angeles journalist Rob Eshman, Lear described himself as a "total Jew" but said he was never a practicing one.

 In 1989, Lear founded the Business Enterprise Trust, an educational program that used annual awards, business school case studies, and videos to spotlight exemplary social innovations in American business until it ended in 1998.
 He announced in 1992 that he was reducing his political activism.
-In 2000, he provided an endowment for a multidisciplinary research and public policy center that explored the convergence of entertainment, commerce, and society at the Annenberg School for Communication and Journalism.
-It was later named the Norman Lear Center in recognition.
+In 2000, he provided an endowment for a multidisciplinary research and public policy center, the Norman Lear Center, that explored the convergence of entertainment, commerce, and society at the USC Annenberg School for Communication and Journalism.

-Lear serves on the National Advisory Board of the Young Storytellers Foundation.
-He has written articles for The Huffington Post.
-Lear is a trustee emeritus at The Paley Center for Media.
+Lear served on the National Advisory Board of the Young Storytellers Foundation.
+He wrote articles for The Huffington Post.
+He was a trustee of The Paley Center for Media.